 Students will complete the course with an acknowledged qualification, opening up progression routes to employment, setting up their own business or applying their expertise in free-lance work.

-Based in the foothills of the Peak District and yet only 30min from Manchester and 1h 40min from London, the Academy will deliver the qualification in partnership with Macclesfield College.
+Based in the foothills of the Peak District and yet only 30min from Manchester and 1h 40min from London, the Academy delivers the qualification with student support from the CapitB Trust.

 An equivalent of Level 3 experience in a related field is entry requirement for the Level 5 Diploma.
 Get in touch to discuss your individual circumstances if your are interested in this exciting opportunity.